Eenrics/git-fem/README.md

 - `git merge <branch-name>` will merge the branch into the current branch.
 - `git status` will show the files with conflicts with the message `both modified`.
 - `git diff` will show the changes in the file.
+- `git diff --staged` will show the changes that are staged.
 - `git diff --base` will show the base file. `git diff --ours` will show the changes in the current branch. `git diff --theirs` will show the changes in the branch you are merging.
 - `git checkout --ours <file>` will keep the changes in the current branch. `git checkout --theirs <file>` will keep the changes in the branch you are merging.
 - `git checkout --theirs <file>` will keep the changes in the branch you are merging.